pilleatus/orientdb-tutorial-distributed-database/README.md

 This may help you understand and test the capabilities and the limits of such a distributed database.

 For setting up some DB-Servers on the same sub-network there are many possibilities, for example using virtual machines.
-In this Tutorial we will use Docker, since it will not generate so much overhead as a fully virtualized operating system.
+In this tutorial we will use Docker, since it will not generate so much overhead as a fully virtualized operating system.
 In a Docker-Container only the needed processes are running, therefore not so much computing capacity is needed.

 If you have never heard about docker, or if you interested, read the well made [docker docs](https://docs.docker.com/).